hayeah/xmd/README.md

 }</code></pre>
 ```

-In fact, xmd has builtin syntax for this purpose:
+xmd has builtin syntax for this purpose:

     ```[javascript]
     function foo() {